TERMS OF BUSINESS AGREEMENT ("TOBA")

 11 Remuneration

 11.1 Should you ask us to place a quoted policy on your behalf, we will be remunerated as set out below.
 If you instruct us to place your policy, we will assume that you agree to these remuneration arrangements.
-The insurer will pay us a commission for placing your insurance under the facility that is delegated to us, which shall be a percentage of your total annual premium.
+The insurer will pay us a commission for placing your insurance, which shall be a percentage of your total annual premium.
 As this remuneration is earned at the time of binding, we are entitled to retain it even if policies arranged by us are cancelled.

 11.2 We may receive remuneration from premium finance companies where insurances we place are subject to premium finance arrangements.
 From time to time, we may introduce the services of other providers who, should you elect to use their services, may agree to pay to us a referral fee.

-11.3 We will also be entitled to other remuneration, which will be paid to us by the insurer to which your policy will placed, for specific services provided to them.
+11.3 We may also be entitled to other remuneration, which will be paid to us by the insurer to which your policy will placed, for specific services provided to them.
 This does not have an impact on your annual policy premium.
-The insurers that support the facility arrangement to which your policy will be placed will pay us an annual flat fee and/or additional commission for undertaking administrative and marketing activities associated with the running of that facility.

 11.4 You may ask us at any time to disclose the commission we receive for arranging your insurance.
 We may also apply a fee for creating/issuing policy documents which will be advised to you at the quote stage.